aragonzkresearch/leagueofidentity/README.md

 You should get in the end the recovered message contained in the file ``msg``.

 ### Phone number encryption (`phencryption`)
-With the provider `google_phone` you can specify phone numbers to the argument `-e` in the above commands and you will be able to encrypt/decrypt with respect to phone numbers that are verified in public profiles of Google users.
+With the provider `google.phone` you can specify phone numbers to the argument `-e` in the above commands and you will be able to encrypt/decrypt with respect to phone numbers that are verified in public profiles of Google users.
 ### CCA2-security
 With the option `-cca2` to both `encrypt.js` and `decrypt.js` you can require security against adaptive chosen ciphertext attacks (`IND-CCA2`), the strongest form of security for encryption.
 The decrypted message will start with a character that is either `1` or `0` depending on whether the decryption was successful or not.
 ### Signatures